dr-armani/smart-constitution/README.md

 ### 3. TG shall:

 > 3.1.
 Maintain stability, law, and order throughout the transition period;
 > 3.2.
-Exercise control over the armed forces;
+Exercise control over the armed forces, law enforcement, and judiciary during the transition period;
 > 3.3.
 Collect new constitution drafts from the public within 10 weeks of formation, allowing anyone to submit a new constitution draft;
 > 3.4.
 Organize a national referendum to ratify a new constitution after the 10-week period;
 > 3.5.
 Enable every citizen born in year 2006 or before to vote in the referendum;